Anaxidia lozogramma (Turner, 1902)

 (Photo: courtesy of Nick Monaghan, Worba Park, Queensland)

-The caterpillars of this species are green with a red and white dorsal stripe.
-There are three pairs of projections with stinging hairs at the head and at the tail, and a series of similar projections along each side. the projections at the head are sometimes darker than the others, and the dorsal stripes more coloured at the rear.
+These Caterpillars sting.
+The caterpillars of this species are green with a variable red and white dorsal stripe.
+There are pairs of projections with stinging hairs at the head and at the tail, and a series of similar projections along each side.
+The stinging hairs on the largest projections at the head and tail are black.
+The dorsal stripe is more coloured at the rear.

 The caterpillars have been found feeding on the leaves of a variety of plants including

-• Large-leaf Hop-bush ( Dodonaea triquetra, SAPINDACEAE ).
+• Large-leaf Hop-bush ( Dodonaea triquetra, SAPINDACEAE), and

 Anaxidia lozogramma